macunha1/Vagrantfiles/README.md

 Combo with a bunch of Vagrantfiles, to setup local and/or ephemeral Virtual machines.

 The main motivation was to test [Ansible](https://www.ansible.com/).
 So, most of the Vagrantfiles carries `python` installed by default.
-Also, they have a copy of the host machine default public RSA key, which allows easy connection with `ssh vagrant@$IP` which facilitates Ansible inventory setup
+Also, they have a copy of the host machine default public RSA key, which allows easy connection with `ssh vagrant@$IP` facilitating Ansible inventory setup

 ## Getting Started